- Home

 - Confidence Interval

-A range of values, calculated from sample data, that is likely to contain the true population parameter with a specified level of confidence.
+A confidence interval is a range of values, calculated from sample data, constructed so that the procedure captures the true population parameter a specified percentage of the time (e.
 Confidence intervals quantify uncertainty.

 Definition